abzieher/docker-seafile/README.md

 This Dockerfile does not really package Seafile 4 for Docker, but provides an environment for running it including startup scripts, including all dependencies for both a SQLite or MySQL (requires external MySQL database, for example in another container) setup.

+There are two different flavors of this Docker image, added as tags.
+To checkout a specific flavor, use `jenserat/seafile:[tag]` as image name.
+By default, `latest` wil be used.

+  - **latest**: Environment for the Seafile Community Edition
+  - **pro**: With additional requirements for the professional version

 ## Setup

 The image only prepares the base system and provides some support during installation.
 [Read through the setup manual](https://github.com/haiwen/seafile/wiki/Download-and-setup-seafile-server) before setting up Seafile.